kiwijuice56/polliwog-king/README.md

 # Polliwog King
-### Author: Eric Alfaro
-Small video game created for a Cy-Ranch 2020 game jam

-Polliwog king is a short & sweet 2D platformer.
+Polliwog king is a short 2D platformer.
 You star as an evil frog king who is out to defeat the fairies.
 Eat your enemies and pave your path as the evil frog overlord!

 ![](https://github.com/kiwijuice56/PolliwogKing/blob/master/readme_images/img.PNG?raw=true)